 The British School’s excavation at the site brought to light a considerable amount of Geometric pottery and potsherds dated until the Roman times, spearheads, iron obeloi, various bronze objects, terracotta figurines, bone artifacts, etc.

 The late Roman fortification wall

 The late roman fortification wall surrounds Acropolis Hill and the plateau of Palaiokastro.
 It had towers and gates, is a strong construction made of rubble, bricks, many blocks and architectural members from earlier buildings of the Acropolis and the Agora.

 Not very far from Ancient Sparta ruins, but in the modern Sparta you can find what probably is the tomb of the famous king Leonidas.

-Why is the Parthenon so special?
+Why is the Parthenon important, special and famous?
 The Parthenon is so special for 3 main reasons:

 what it symbolized